wilsonmar/wilsonmar.github.io/_posts/2022-03-02-observability.md

 Example of limits imposed by cloud vendors:

+* App executable size bytes on disk and when loaded in RAM
 * Number of endpoints to the AWS API gateway REST API service - errors after 300 endpoints.
 * Response time of Lambda API - if more than 30 seconds, a user of your service receives a 504 HTTP Error even though that Lambda transaction is still running in the background.
 * The AWS API gateway can have 10,000 (RPS limit) x 29 (timeout limit) = 290,000 open connections.
 Growth beyond that result in 429 "too many requests".